nh0627/react-blog/_posts/2018-12-21-lifecycle.markdown

 categories: udemy-react
 tags: react
 ---
-<p class="intro"><span class="dropcap">C</span>omponent lifecycle method is a function that can be optionally defined and used inside of class-based components if we want to use it at a distinct time during the component lifecycle. </p>
+Component lifecycle method is a function that can be optionally defined and used inside of class-based components if we want to use it at a distinct time during the component lifecycle.

 ### Component lifecycle methods
 * componentDidMount(): when a component rendered to DOM for the first time; it is recommended to initialize data than constructor